2016–17 Detroit Red Wings season

 The 2016–17 Detroit Red Wings season was the 91st season for the National Hockey League (NHL) franchise that was established on September 25, 1926.
 It was the Red Wings' final season at Joe Louis Arena before their move to Little Caesars Arena for the 2017–18 season.
-This season also marked the end of the Red Wings playoff streak at 25 consecutive seasons, and was their first losing season since 1990–91.
-The longest active streak in Major North American sports now belonged to the San Antonio Spurs of the NBA who made the playoffs every year since 1998 until 2020.
-As of the 2024-25 NHL Season, the Toronto Maple Leafs own the longest active playoff streak in the NHL at 8 seasons apiece.
+This season also marked the end of the Red Wings playoff streak at 25 consecutive seasons as they missed the playoffs for the first time since the 1989–90 season, and was their first losing season since 1990–91.
+The longest active streak in major North American sports now belonged to the San Antonio Spurs of the NBA who made the playoffs every year since 1998 until 2020.

 Off-season

 On May 10, 2016, the Red Wings named Doug Houda as an assistant coach.

 On May 17, 2016, the Red Wings named Jeff Salajko as their new goaltending coach, replacing long-time former coach Jim Bedard.

 On June 9, 2016, the Red Wings named John Torchetti as an assistant coach.

 On September 16, 2016, the Red Wings named Shawn Horcoff director of player development.